hymnsrepo/hymnsrepo-site/content/hymns/we-offer-you-o-lord-divine.md

 We offer You, O Lord above,
 Our pain and fear, our joy and love,
-We place them on You altar Lord, today.
+We place them on Your altar Lord, today.
 Make us faithful, make us true,
 Give us hope and courage too,
 Sanctify our lives, O Lord we pray.